21msb/PythonProject/README.md

   These two functions uses a build in function .write() to write the keys and values from the dictionaries bootcamp and program when the user click on one of them.

 - elif selected_option == "🧐Ask us!":
+  This part creates a "Contact Us" form in our website, where users can reach out to us by selecting the "🧐Ask us!" option.
+It displays a "Let's get in touch" title then shows a form where users can enter their name, email, and message.
+When the user fills in the form and clicks the "Send" button, their message is sent to our email via "formsubmit.co.".

 - elif selected_option == "✌️Join us as a Trainee!":
   This selection will make the bot return the content written in the .markdown function.